starganv2-vc/starganv2-vc.github.io/index.md

 ### Singing Conversion

 Lastly, we show our model can do singing conversion even though **no singing samples are seen during training**.
 Because both the conversion model and vocoder are trained with only speech data, there are some artifacts that resemble speech patterns.
 We compare our model results with Polyak et. al. Audio samples from Polyak et. al. are taken directly from their [online supplement page](https://singing-conversion.github.io/).
-We use the same sources from NUS-48 singinng dataset and target speakers available in the selected 20 speakers.
+We use the same sources from NUS-48 singing dataset and target speakers available in the selected 20 speakers.

 |              | VKOW → p259 | MCUR → p233 |
 |:------------:|:-------:|:-------:|